KabukiStarship/Script2/docs/script_protocol_specification_rfc.md

 ### 3.4.b Interrupt Escape Sequence

 Each Room has a single **Interrupt Expression** in the index '/'.
-When an ESC interrupt byte is received the *Interrupt Expression* is pushed onto the stack.
+When an ESC interrupt UI1 is received the *Interrupt Expression* is pushed onto the stack.
 If this ESC returns a Result this Result must be inserted into the location of the ESC in the B-Stream.

 #### Mandatory Single Byte Interrupt Operations